Javadyakuza/TIP3-Docs/Deployments/External/TokenWallet.md

  * locklift is a globally declared object
  */

-import { Address, Contract, Signer } from "locklift";
+import { Address, Contract, Signer, WalletTypes } from "locklift";
 import { FactorySource } from "../build/factorySource";

 async function main() {
-  // Fetching the account and signer const signer: Signer = (await locklift.keystore.getSigner("0"))!;

   // uncomment if deploying a new account
   // const { contract: Account } = await locklift.factory.deployContract({